techbrett/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 New VDI solution for Teams is a new architecture for optimizing the delivery of multimedia workloads in virtual desktops.

 > [!IMPORTANT]
-> Microsoft has started the General Availability rollout for Citrix customers, which will be completed in the next few weeks.
-This rollout requires Microsoft Teams version 24295.605.3225.8804, and client version 24110115722, as seen in **Settings** > **About Teams**.
+> Microsoft has completed the General Availability rollout for Citrix customers.
+The new optimization requires Microsoft Teams version 24295.605.3225.8804, and client version 24110115722, as seen in **Settings** > **About Teams**.

 ## Components